garris/BackstopJS/README.md

 By default the base path is a folder called `scripts` inside your BackstopJS installation directory.
 You can override this by setting the `paths.scripts` property in your `backstop.json` file to point to somewhere in your project directory (recommended).

+_**NOTE:** SlimerJS currently requires an absolute path -- so be sure to include the full path when using the `"engine": "slimer"` configuration option._

 ```
   "paths": {
     "casper_scripts": "../../backstop_data/scripts"